Audra505/sql-queries/projects/leetcode_sql_50_postgresql_solutions/study_notes/BASIC JOINS.md

 # SQL Fundamentals

-> This note is part of my **LeetCode SQL 50 Study Notes**, focusing on focusing on `Basic Joins` one of the most critical concepts for combining data across multiple tables.
+> This note is part of my **LeetCode SQL 50 Study Notes**, focusing on `Basic Joins` one of the most critical concepts for combining data across multiple tables.
 ---

 ## Overview